Bird Control Legislation

 • To prevent serious damage or disease

-Only birds listed in the relevant General Licence can be removed by an authorised, qualified person.
-If the relevant pest bird species is not covered on this licence, Rentokil Pest Control will advise you of this and look to apply for a special licence on your behalf.
+Only birds listed in the relevant General Declaration can be removed by an authorised, qualified person.
+If the relevant pest bird species is not covered by this declaration, Rentokil Pest Control will advise you of this and assist in applying for a specific licence from the National Parks and Wildlife Service (NPWS) on your behalf, where permissible.

-If nuisance birds are causing problems for your business, there are solutions to deal with them legally, but you will need the knowledge, experience and advice of professionally qualified avian specialists for a long-term resolution to your bird issues.
+If nuisance birds are causing problems for your business, there are legal solutions to deal with them, but you'll need the knowledge, experience, and advice of professionally qualified avian specialists for a long-term resolution to your bird issues.

 Legislation around the control of nuisance birds is changing

-The following bird deterrent actions must be considered and where undertaken recorded so they can be used as a reference;
+The following bird deterrent actions must be considered and, where undertaken, recorded for reference:

-• Limiting food sources and access to anything that they can use to build nests is strongly advised
+• Limiting food sources and access to anything they can use to build nests is strongly advised.

-• Where doors must remain open for extended periods they should have strip curtains or similar fittings to limit birds entry as much as possible
+• Where doors must remain open for extended periods, they should have strip curtains or similar fittings to limit bird entry as much as possible.

-We will always use our professional knowledge, expertise and experience to ensure that we keep your business operating within all relevant bird legislation.
+We will always use our professional knowledge, expertise, and experience to ensure we keep your business operating within all relevant Irish bird legislation.